Indian Polity / Union Legislature

 The duration is generally 1 hour.

-However, the word Zero Hour is not specified in the Parliamentary procedure.
-It is a type of Question Hour where any member can raise questions
+However, the Parliamentary word, Zero Hour is not specified in the Parliamentary procedure

 There is no specific timing for Zero Hour.
 The Zero Hour is generally the time span between completion of Question Hour and before the commencement of